 Dr Douglas graduated from Cardiff University in 2007.
 She completed her GP training in the Gloucestershire/Wiltshire area and joined the Phoenix Surgery in 2017.
 Dr Douglas enjoys all aspects of General Practice but has an interest in paediatrics.
 Dr Douglas is married with two young children.
 When not working, she enjoys swimming, reading, playing the piano and going on adventures with her family.

 Hein qualified from Imperial College, London in 1998.
 He worked as a GP in rural Australia for 6 years before settling back to Gloucestershire in 2010.
 He also works for the Gloucestershire Clinical Commissioning Group in a number of roles and for the West of England Academic Health Science Network as their patient safety lead.

-Hein is a half time GP and has an interest in diabetes, older people, patient safety and quality improvement.
+Hein provides a Friday morning clinic at South Cerney and has an interest in diabetes, older people, patient safety and quality improvement.
 When he is not working he coaches his younger sons rugby team and does triathlons.

 |Dr Ruth Bowen - Trainee|

 I am a GP trainee who qualified from the University of Southampton in 2013 and have been undertaking GP training at Great Western Hospital.
 During my training I have enjoyed gaining diplomas in Child Health, Obstetrics and Gynaecology as well as a Certificate in Medical Education.
 I am currently studying for a Diploma in Tropical Medicine with MSF in London before undertaking an extra year of GP training gaining experience in a rural hospital in South Africa.
 I am newly married and recently settled in Swindon.
 In my spare time I rock climb, play squash and am a pianist.